The popularity of cell phones and wireless communication devices has resulted in a proliferation

 planned for your location, our site survey can be used to establish a baseline RF level for later comparison

 (before and after testing).
-Follow-up readings are provided at substantially reduced cost compared to the initial survey.
+Follow-up readings are provided at reduced cost compared to the initial survey.

 The purpose of this testing is to empower you to make responsible, fact-based decisions about the RF environment